siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 002 Energy Flows.md

 Energy present in one part is registered in another.
 We interpret that observed reconfiguration as flow.

-A scalar field cannot describe reconfiguration by itself.
-To describe flow locally we need a directional quantity: a current.
+To describe energy flow is to describe its continuous redistribution within itself.
+A common name for this directed redistribution is current.
+A scalar field cannot describe that reconfiguration by itself.
 Once repeated registrations are ordered, we write

 $$